 - exercise and diet advice

-- a nutritional supplement – to provide you with extra
+- a nutritional supplement – to provide you with extra calories

-non steroidal anti inflammatory drug
+- a non steroidal anti inflammatory drug

 The aim of the study is to see if the combination of these treatments helps people with weight loss, lack of appetite and fatigue.
 The researchers aim to start these treatments at an early stage, along with anti cancer treatment such as chemotherapy.
 This is to try and prevent or treat cachexia as soon as possible.